 As soon as you select ‘Start File’ in the BioSemi software, you are required to specify the filename and file location for the eeg data.
 Make sure that you save one eeg file (.bdf file) for each experiment.

-Go to the D: drive and then go to the BDFdata directory
+Go to the D: (or C:) drive and then go to the BDFdata folder

-3. Go to that directory and define a filename for each separate eeg recording / experiment.
-Use the following scheme:
+Go to that folder and define a filename for each separate eeg recording / experiment.
+Use the experiment-specific code:

 For example, 181012_eeg_01_02 for the second recording of the first subject that was tested on October 12 2018.